creviceapp/creviceapp/docs/index.md

 On(Keys.RButton).
 Do((tx =>
 {
-    // When shift and control key is pressed if (GetKeyState(Keys.ShiftKey) < 0 &&
+    // When shift and control modifier key is pressed if (GetKeyState(Keys.ShiftKey) < 0 &&
         GetKeyState(Keys.ControlKey) < 0)
     {